 Senior Editor-at-Large, Fortune Magazine

-As a speaker, Colvin has engaged hundreds of audiences on six continents.
-He is also a skilled on-stage interviewer whose subjects have included Jack Welch, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Alan Greenspan, Steve Case, Ted Turner, George H.W.
+As a speaker, Colvin has presented to hundreds of audiences across six continents.
+He is known for bringing clarity to the most important and complex issues impacting business and the economy.
+He is also a skilled panel moderator, emcee, and interviewer whose subjects have included Ben Bernanke, Larry Summers, Janet Yellen, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Colin Powell, Jack Welch, Alan Greenspan, Ted Turner, Warren Buffett, George H.W.
 Bush, George W. Bush, and many others.
-He is the regular lead moderator of the Fortune Global Forum, and he serves as moderator for the International Business Leaders Forum in London.

 Colvin is an honours graduate of Harvard University with a degree in economics and has an MBA from New York University’s Stern School of Business.